Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 ## :d20-attack:{ .lg } Attack Roll

-When a creature attacks a target, it makes an :d20-attack: **Attack Roll** against the target's AC to determine whether the attack is a hit or a miss.
+When a creature attacks a target, it makes an attack roll against the target's AC to determine whether the attack is a hit or a miss.
 If the attack is a hit, it generally deals damage, and the attacker rolls for damage.

-Creatures generally make their attacks with their equipped weapon (including unarmed), but some spells – such as a Warlock's *[Eldritch Blast](../../spells/description/core/cantrip.md#eldritch-blast)* – require the caster to make spell :d20-attack: **Attack Rolls**.
+Creatures generally make their attacks with their equipped weapon (including unarmed), but some spells – such as a Warlock's *[Eldritch Blast](../../spells/description/core/cantrip.md#eldritch-blast)* – require the caster to make spell attack rolls.

 !!! quote ""